HeroEngine: Features

 The engine has online creation.
 For example, one developer can be creating a house and the entities inside, while another works on the landscaping and terrain around it.
 Each sees the other's work in real time.

 The simulation and rendering processes of the engine are currently run on a single-thread.
 However, it is planned for there to be a multi-threaded release, but the publish date has not yet been determined.

 Development times vary between games.
 Faxion Online took 18 months to complete, and Star Wars: The Old Republic took over five years.

 Integration with other technologies

 HeroBlade contains integrated features such as custom scripting and collaborative project management, which allow developers to make notes directly onto the in-game levels for others to see.
 These notes can be attached to tasks to signal other developers that something specific needs to be worked on.
 HeroEngine also works with technology from third-party vendors, such as FMOD, PhysX, SpeedTree, Wwise, Scaleform, and Vivox, as well as having plugins for 3D Studio Max and Maya.

 HeroCloud

-HeroCloud is a version of HeroEngine that is available for $99 per year, under the license that they receive 30% the money sales of any game made with it.
-It includes everything that a license to the HeroEngine has, except for access to the source code.
+HeroCloud was a version of HeroEngine that was available for $99 per year, under the license that they received 30% the money sales of any game made with it.
+It included everything that a license to the HeroEngine had, except for access to the source code.